fun-laughter-learning-making new friendsREGISTER HERE

 Students will be dropped off at the Gym in the morning and picked up at the Gym in the afternoon.
 We will meet in the Gym each morning for Prayer and the Pledge and then divide into our age groups.
 Each Monday morning from 8:30-9:00 is open house so you can meet your camp counselors.

 Wear modest and comfortable clothing and closed toe shoes.
 Campers that want to swim or canoe will need to wear their swimsuit under their clothing.
 Campers should bring underwear so they can take off their wet suit after swimming.
 Don’t forget a towel.
 Please make sure their name is on the towel.
-If campers do not want to swim/canoe (3rd grade and up) they will join the Sports/PE group.
+If campers do not want to swim/kayak (3rd grade and up) they will join the Sports/PE group.
 We will assume if they don’t have their swimsuit on that they don’t want to swim.